suzuki-shunsuke/buildflow/README.md

       # The template of the file content.
       template: |
         {{ .Task.Name }}
+  - name: zoo
+    command:
+      # read a command template from a file
+      # The content is parsed with text/template
+      command_file: zoo.txt
   condition:
     # When the skip is true, the phase is skipped.
     # The value should be true or false or a tengo script.